+Participants and setting.
 Recruitment procedures were identical to Field Test 1.
 Descriptive information about the seven participating classrooms is shown in Table 2.
-All participants were lead teachers in inclusive classrooms serving young children ages 3-5.
+All participants were lead teachers in inclusive classrooms serving young children ages 3 to 5 years.
 Of these, 57% taught in private childcare programs serving children with and without disabilities and 43% taught in public developmental preschool classrooms serving primarily children with identified disabilities.
-The average percent of children with an IEP or IFSP in each classroom was 32.6% (range: 0 - 94.1%).
-Approximately 71% of teachers reported participating in some form of PD in the year prior to the study, and 57% reported receiving some form of regular feedback based on classroom observations at their center.
+The average percentage of children with an IEP or IFSP in each classroom was 32.6% (range = 0%-94.1%).
+Approximately, 71% of teachers reported participating in some form of PD in the year prior to the study, and 57% reported receiving some form of regular feedback based on classroom observations at their center.
 Two university staff members served as coaches in Field Test 2.
 One coach (PhD-level) continued from Field Test 1, and a new coach was hired.
-The new coach was a white woman with a master's degree in early childhood special education, 8 years as an early interventionist and special educator, and 8 years as a coach.
+The new coach was a White woman with a master's degree in EC special education, 8 years as an early interventionist and special educator, and 8 years as a coach.